-If strictly speaking, Slack cannot be categorised in the tools that are dedicatedly developed for collaboration.
+If strictly speaking, Slack cannot be categorised into the tools that are dedicatedly developed for collaboration.

-However, its popularity among the designers and developers make it grab a mention every time such resources are discussed.
+However, its popularity among the designers and developers makes it grab a mention every time such resources are discussed.

 It helps you create rooms for a private chat, upload files for peer reviews, and refer to the conversation that is preserved forever in the platform.

-You can make more out of Slack by bringing remote workers and clients on board, and eliminate the time-consuming process of communicating with email.
+You can make more out of Slack by bringing remote workers and clients on board, and eliminating the time-consuming process of communicating via email.

 Get rid of the sending and receiving the email messages in pursuit of a real-time chat.